 Spontaneous visual arts & photography situated in creative dialogue and presence.

-I make visual artworks and take photographs as a seeker of ever-new compositions, manifestations, shapes and letterforms, in timeless nether-worlds of symbols and words of undiscovered meaning.
+I make visual artworks as a seeker of ever-new compositions, manifestations, shapes and letterforms, in timeless nether-worlds of symbols and words of undiscovered meaning.

-I began my writing and graphical art journey as a young child, in love with and capable of good handwriting.
-I was drawn to the eye-catching designs of rock band logos, copying them and soon embroidering on the back of my denim jackets and then other local boys’ for payment.
-While fully engaged with Islamic mysticism I learned to read Arabic.
-Short courses in Art & Design, Manuscript Calligraphy, Gilding, Environmental Graphics and Signwork supported a small business teaching and producing Islamic art and making shop signage.
-I produced (and held workshops in) artisan Islamic plaques on exotic wood and vellum for living spaces and had a couple of exhibitions.
+I began my writing and graphical art journey as a youngster, drawn to rock band logos and embroidering on the back of friends’ denim jackets.
+Later, while engaged with Islamic mysticism I learned to read Arabic.
+Short courses in Art & Design, Manuscript Calligraphy, Gilding and Signwork supported a small business teaching and producing plaques and shop signage.
+I held workshops in artisan Islamic plaque making on exotic wood and vellum for living spaces and had a couple of exhibitions.
 Large scale work on mosque walls followed, at the same time as making and installing shop fascias around Sheffield using a vinyl cutter or brushwork.
 I embarked on several retreats and pilgrimages abroad, receiving lots of inspiration from Eastern art.
-Nowadays I engage in Advaita / non-duality work and practices.

 Whether squirrel-hair brushes for heraldry, gold-leaf gilding on vellum or black calligraphy ink on handmade parchment, the traditions of sophisticated mark-making and graphical artistry hold a deep magic and immediacy, and besides immense tactile appeal, can be made to embody great meaning and message.

 After a further burst of colour, in 2017 I settled into black paint and inks in a return to the foundations of writing and communication.
 Intrigued by a diagnosis of Asperger’s, I began working with Dialogue in the autism community and formed Dialogica.
-Many fundamental aspects of the self have dropped into place during this recent period and moreover, my visual art and dialogue practices are merging to produce an expanding new body of work, some of which you see on this website.
-My life-work is all about creating and capturing art, sense-making and opening up deep inner space for all of this by meditating with the combined traditions of Sufism, Taoism and Advaita.
+Many fundamental aspects of the self have dropped into place during this recent period and moreover, my visual art and dialogue practices are merging to produce an expanding new body of artwork.